Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 Many places with significant Buddhist populations celebrate this special event: Thailand, Sri Lanka, Cambodia, Laos, Myanmar, Nepal, Bhutan, Tibet, Bangladesh, and parts of India (mostly in regions where devotees gather in large numbers, like Ladakh, Sikkim, and parts of the North East)

-These are just a few examples., there are plenty more communities that have their own Buddhist New Year customs.
+These are just a few examples.
+There are plenty more communities that have their own Buddhist New Year customs.
 Likewise, festivities may differ in how they’re observed, their customs, and when they occur, depending on the place.

 Do Buddhists observe the Chinese New Year?